CarlSargunar/Umbraco-Docker-Workshop/3-Database-Container.md

 ![Docker desktop with the datbase container running.](media/1_1_database-container.png)

 ## Understanding Docker Volumes

-When running the database container, we used the `--volume umbsqlFiles:/var/opt/mssql` option.
-This creates a **named volume** called `umbsqlFiles` and mounts it to the `/var/opt/mssql` directory inside the container.
+When running the database container, we used the `--volume umbSqlFiles:/var/opt/mssql` option.
+This creates a **named volume** called `umbSqlFiles` and mounts it to the `/var/opt/mssql` directory inside the container.

 **What does this mean?**

 - A Docker volume is a persistent storage mechanism managed by Docker.
-- Data written to `/var/opt/mssql` inside the container (where SQL Server stores its databases) is actually stored in the `umbsqlFiles` volume on your host machine.
+- Data written to `/var/opt/mssql` inside the container (where SQL Server stores its databases) is actually stored in the `umbSqlFiles` volume on your host machine.
 - This means your database data will **persist** even if you stop, remove, or recreate the container.
-- If you delete the volume (`docker volume rm umbsqlFiles`), all data in the database will be lost.
+- If you delete the volume (`docker volume rm umbSqlFiles`), all data in the database will be lost.

 **Why use volumes?**

-- Volumes allow you to keep your data safe and persistent, separate from the lifecycle of your containers.
+- Volumes allow you to keep any data that is likely to change, and whose changes need to be persistant outside the scope of the container image.
-- You can easily back up, restore, or share data between containers using volumes.
+- You can easily back up, restore, or share data between containers using volumes or bind mounts.
+- A bind mount links a specific directory on your host machine to a directory in the container, but volumes are managed by Docker which takes care of paths and permissions for you, and are generally more portable and easier to manage.
+    - Bind mounts are useful for development scenarios where you want to edit files and build artifacts on your host machine and see changes reflected in the container immediately
+    - Bind mounts aren't explored in this workshop, but you can read more about them in the [Docker documentation](https://docs.docker.com/engine/storage/bind-mounts/).

 ## 3.3 Connect to the Running SQL Server

 Now that your SQL Server container is running, let's connect to it to verify that everything is working correctly.

 You can use any SQL client tool you prefer, such as:

 - **SQL Server Management Studio (SSMS)**
 - **Azure Data Studio**
 - **Visual Studio Code** with the SQL Server extension